benckx/elephantchess.io/README.md

 Kotlin API to launch and communicate with chess engines running as system processes.

-The entry point is the `EnginePool` service, witch is a coroutine-safe pool of engine processes.
+The entry point is the `EnginePool` service, which is a coroutine-safe pool of engine processes.
 It allows multiple users to use the same engine process with different positions.
 For example, on [elephantchess](https://elephantchess.io), multiple users can play against the bot with different depths.
 Their queries are "queued", so multiple PvB games can happen concurrently (even though technically one process is really only